| Précis of the WILL of |

 Crompton.
 She received:

-in Nafferton … pay unto Martha Crompton wife of my said son Thomas Crompton for and during
+Nafferton … pay unto Martha Crompton wife of my said son Thomas Crompton for and during the

 equal half yearly payments in a year the first of such payment to commence … six calendar

-clear of and from all tax charges and impositions whatsoevere;-
+and clear of and from all tax charges and impositions whatsoevere;

-separate use and may not be subject to the debts, control, disposition or Engagement of her said
+and may not be subject to the debts, control, disposition or Engagement of her said husband

-means of making Martha independent.
-It is also possible that Thomas richardson had established his
+making Martha independent.
+It is also possible that Thomas richardson had established his own

 He left his Trustees to look after his wealth.
 They, not his son, were charged to: